 Income Taxes.
-In December 2019, the FASB issued ASU 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes."
+Effective October 1, 2021, the Company adopted ASU 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes" prospectively and retrospectively where deemed applicable.
 This ASU simplifies the accounting for income taxes by eliminating certain exceptions within the existing guidance for recognizing deferred taxes for equity method investments, performing intraperiod allocations and calculating income taxes in interim periods.
 Further, this ASU clarifies existing guidance related to, among other things, recognizing deferred taxes for goodwill and allocated taxes to members of a consolidated group.
-This new guidance is effective for the Company for interim and annual periods beginning October 1, 2021 (Fiscal 2022).
-Early adoption is permitted.
-The Company is in the process of assessing the impact on its financial statements from the adoption of the new guidance and determining the period in which the new guidance will be adopted.
+The adoption of the new guidance did not have a material impact on our consolidated financial statements.